 There are several reasons why you would want to remove a door from a steel frame.
 Perhaps you need to replace the door, or you need to move equipment in or out, and having the door attached will hinder the process.
 Whatever your reasons, removing a steel frame door is not a difficult process if you know what you are doing.
 You may need an assistant to help you move the door, as they can be quite heavy.
 Barring that, removing the door can be a one-person operation.
 The following article will show you how to remove a steel frame door with minimal effort.

-Despite the door being easily removed there are still some safety issues you have to concern yourself with.
-If you have a bad back, hernia or other impairment, then enlisting the help of another person may be needed.
-These doors can be incredibly heavy and if dropped or picked up incorrectly can cause harm.
+Despite the door being easily removed, there are still some safety issues you have to concern yourself with.
+If you have a bad back, hernia, or other impairment, then enlisting the help of another person may be needed.
+These doors can be very heavy, and if they're dropped or picked up incorrectly, it can cause bodily harm.
 Gloves are a great safety tool because they help grip the door, which possibly can be slick from moisture.
 Take the time and be mindful of any items or people in front or behind the door.
 If the door should happen to fall you do not want it to hurt anyone or anything.

 Putting the door back on the hinges can be a little tricky.
 Carefully move the door back in place between the hinges.
 Line the hinges up with the door.
 Steady the door, and then insert one of the hinge pins.
 You may need to wiggle it to get it to go in.
 Use a hammer and gently tap the pin in place.
 Repeat with each of the removed pins.